Purpose of Study

-As well as classroom based learning, children have lots of opportunities to develop through a range of music activities.
+As well as classroom based learning, children have other opportunities to develop through a range of music activities.

 - Years 3/4 & 6 have the opportunity to have taster sessions in African drumming each year. (planned for spring & summer term 2022)

-- Year 5 complete a five week Taiko drumming course each year too. (planned for Spring term 2021)
+- Year 5 complete a five week Taiko drumming course each year too. (planned for summer term 2022)

 African Drumming Taster Sessions

 The Year 6 and Year 3/4 children are had African Drumming sessions, led by ‘Mr Drum’ from Tees Valley Music Service.
 The children involved really enjoyed their sessions.
 There were some fantastic sounds and rhythms coming from the school hall!

 The ‘Taiko Drumming’ course for Year 5 children led by Mr Mc Pharlane from Tees Valley Music Service.

 Shine Festival 2019